-As a director at Harris, Frank oversees budgets, schedules and quality control for municipal and land development projects statewide—and with distinguished success: Frank was a part of team that won the 2013 Central Coast APWA Project of the Year award for their work on the Charolais Creek Restoration in Paso Robles, CA.
+As a senior director at Harris, Frank oversees budgets, schedules and quality control for municipal and land development projects statewide—and with distinguished success: Frank was a part of team that won the 2013 Central Coast APWA Project of the Year award for their work on the Charolais Creek Restoration in Paso Robles, CA.

 Before joining Harris, Frank worked on major hydrologic and hydraulic analyses, drainage plans and stormwater programs throughout California, concentrating in the Los Angeles, San Luis Obispo and Monterey County regions.